A full characterization of invariant embeddability of unimodular planar graphs: Preliminaries

 We say $\nu$ is \emph{unimodular}, if it satisfies the Mass Transport Principle \cite{aldous2007processes}.
 That is, for any measurable function $f:\mathcal{G}_{\bullet \bullet} \to [0,\infty)$ on the space $\mathcal{G}_{\bullet \bullet}$ of connected, locally finite birooted graphs (up to birooted isomorphisms) we have

 The definition can be repeated when vertices or edges of the graph are decorated by elements of a complete separable metric space.
-See for example \cite[Chapter 18.3]{lovasz2012large} for details.
+See \cite{aldous2007processes} or \cite[Chapter 18.3]{lovasz2012large} for details.
 Usually we write $(G,o)$ for a unimodular random rooted graph, meaning implicitly that its distribution is a unimodular measure.
 When a decoration, like a function $f$ on edges or vertices, or a subset $U$ of edges or vertices is present, we write $(G,o;f)$ or $(G,o;U)$.
 An equivalent formulation of unimodularity is by involution invariance.
 Assume $(G,o)$ has finite expected degree, and let $(G',o')$ result from $(G,o)$ after biassing by the degree of $o$.
 Let $(G',o',o'')$ denote the random birooted graph obtained by taking a uniform random neighbor $o''$ of $o'$ in $G'$.
 The random rooted graph $(G,o)$ is unimodular if and only if the distribution of $(G',o',o'')$ is the same as the distribution of $(G',o'',o')$.
 The same equivalence holds for decorated graphs.

 We say a unimodular random graph $(G,o)$ is \emph{invariantly amenable}, if for every $\varepsilon >0$ there is a random subset $U \subseteq V(G)$ such that $(G,o;U)$ is unimodular, every component of $G \setminus U$ is finite, and $\P[o \in U] < \varepsilon$.
 (See \cite{aldous2007processes} for equivalent definitions.)
 Otherwise it is called \emph{invariantly non-amenable}.
 For simplicity from now on we will refer to these as amenable and non-amenable.
 As we only consider unimodular random graphs in this paper, this should cause no confusion.